 An exhibition of work by Louise Sudell, Juliette Murphy, Lesley Yendell and Denys Blacker.

-In the exhibition 4 x 4, four artists who arrived in Catalonia in the 1980s have come together to show their work in Ca la Dona, Barcelona.
+In the exhibition 4 x 4, four artists who arrived in Catalonia in the 1980s have come together to show their work in la Pedrera Espai Kreativo (LAPEK).
 Their works although very different reflect a common interest in the poetic and the metaphysical, and a preoccupation with the fundamental issues of our time as well as questioning the notion of borders, identity and belonging.
 Lesley Yendell, Louise Sudell, Juliette Murphy and Denys Blacker are the artists who will be showing their work in LAPEK, Barri Can Sala, Subirats.
 The opening is at 12 00h on the 5th May and the show runs until the 8th July.

 “My wing is ready for flight,